openstack/mistral/doc/source/user/faq.rst

 certain workflow steps.
 Each task has:

 * Name
-* Optional tag names
+* Optional tag names.
-* List of tasks it depends on for reverse workflows or list of transitions for direct workflows
+* List of tasks it depends on for reverse workflows or list of transitions for direct workflows.
-* Optional YAQL expression that extracts data from current data context so that it would go as a task execution input
+* Optional YAQL expression that extracts data from current data context so that it would go as a task execution input.
-* Optional task action (concrete work to do)
+* Optional task action (concrete work to do).
 * Optional task workflow.
 If specified, such task is associated with another workflow execution (subworkflow).